Effective delocalization in the one-dimensional Anderson model with stealthy disorder: Numerical results

 We compute numerically the fractal dimension from the eigenstates of the Hamiltonian and extract the localization length from the slope of the fractal dimension as a function of $1/\ln L$ for large $L$, according to Eq.~\eqref{eq:fracdim}.
 We consider system sizes up to $L=800000$ and average the obtained $D_{\alpha}$ over at least $1000$ disorder realizations and over $20$ eigenstates around the target energy $E_{\alpha}$.

-We show in Fig.~\ref{fig:loclength_chi} the localization length as a function of $\chi$ for a few values of $W$, where the energy is fixed at $E=-1.8$, corresponding to the red dashed line in Fig.~\ref{fig:phasediagr}.
+We show in Fig.~\ref{fig:loclength_chi} the localization length as a function of $\chi$ for a few values of $W$, where the energy is fixed at $E=-1.8$, corresponding to the red dashed line in the top panel of Fig.~\ref{fig:phasediagr}.
 By increasing $\chi$, the localization length $\xi$ shows sudden increases.
-Notice that, by decreasing $W$, the transitions in numerical curves are becoming steeper and the $\chi$ values where they occur are going towards the perturbation theory prediction, reported as vertical black dashed lines, corresponding to the first two red dots from the left in Fig.~\ref{fig:phasediagr}.
+Notice that, by decreasing $W$, the transitions in numerical curves are becoming steeper and the $\chi$ values where they occur are going towards the perturbation theory prediction, reported as vertical black dashed lines, corresponding to the first two red dots from the left in the top panel of Fig.~\ref{fig:phasediagr}.
 Subsequent transitions are not visible due to the limited system sizes that can be reached numerically.

 In Fig.~\ref{fig:loclength_W}, we report the scaling of $\xi$ with $W$ for a few values of $\chi$.
 For $\chi = 0.1$, the perturbation theory predicts the scaling $\xi \sim W^{-2}$, as indeed confirmed from the numerical results.
 For higher values of $\chi = 0.2,\, 0.25,\, 0.3$, the perturbation theory predicts $\xi \sim W^{-4}$, as confirmed once again by the numerical data.
 Therefore, we have confirmed that perturbation theory correctly predicts the scaling $\xi \sim W^{-2n}$ and the transition from $n=1$ to $n=2$.